≡ Menu

 * Stellantis’ fiscal year begins on Jan 1 and ends on Dec 31.

 Stellantis operates on five regional vehicle segments: North America, Enlarged Europe, MEA, South America, and Asia.
-The definitions of Stellantis’ segments are available here: North America, Enlarged Europe, Middle East & Africa, South America, and China and India & Asia Pacific.
+The definitions of these segments are available here: North America, Enlarged Europe, Middle East & Africa, South America, and China and India & Asia Pacific.

 Back To Table Of Contents